ruben-ilciuc/custom-amplify-auth/README.md

 }, [formData?.email, navigate, status])
 ```

-My approach here is to navigate (_see [useNavigate](https://reactrouter.com/en/main/hooks/use-navigate)_) to the Sign Up Confirm page and send the email from the form data as state when the status of the request succeeded.
+My approach here is to navigate (_see [useNavigate](https://reactrouter.com/en/main/hooks/use-navigate)_) to the Sign Up Confirm page and send the email field from the form data as state when the status of the request succeeded.

 Now in the Sign Up Confirm page we can get the email by using the [useNavigate](https://reactrouter.com/en/main/hooks/use-location) hook from `react-router-dom`.